 The disaggregated and bottom up measurement approach is in line with existing frameworks such as the National Accounts and the Balance of Payments and it follows international efforts to measure non-observed or illegal economic activities.

 A number of criminal offences are identified as potentially generating IFFs.
-These are primarily a selection of criminal offences as described by the ICCS..
+These are primarily a selection of criminal offences as described by the ICCS.
 Examples of such behaviours are shown below.

 Examples of activities generating illicit financial flows from crime, by ICCS categories